openmrs/openmrs-owa-orderentry/README.md

 Any files that you add manually must be added in the `app` directory.

+## Releasing

+Releasing is done via Github Releases.
+The process is as follows:

+1. Update the version number in package.json, pom.xml, and app/manifest.webapp by removing the "-SNAPSHOT" in each.
+Ensure all 3 versions match.
+2. Commit and push to master and confirm everything builds successfully in Github Actions
+3. Go to the [Releases Page](https://github.com/openmrs/openmrs-owa-orderentry/releases) and create a new release named after the version you want to release, publish this.
+4. Confirm that the [Deploy release](https://github.com/openmrs/openmrs-owa-orderentry/actions/workflows/release.yml) job completes successfully
+5. Confirm that the zip artifact has been successfully published to the [Maven repository](https://openmrs.jfrog.io/ui/repos/tree/General/owa%2Forg%2Fopenmrs%2Fowa%2Forderentry)
+6. Update the version number in package.json, pom.xml, and app/manifest.webapp, by incrementing to the next version number and adding a "-SNAPSHOT" suffix
+7. Commit and push to master, and confirm that the next SNAPSHOT builds successfully

+Because of the tight coupling on react-components, it is strongly recommended that prior to releasing labworkflow that the dependency on react components is updated to reflect an actual released version rather than the "next" tag.
+Ideally this version is an official release, but could also be a pre-release.
+Then, following the labworkflow release, one should update the dependency back to the "next" version to ensure the latest updates are incorporated in the next snapshot development.

 ### Troubleshooting

 ##### [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)